 DAG Level - A table's level in the in the set of directed acyclic graphs that are defined for the corresponding data model.
 A root table corresponds to level 0.
 The DAG level is calculated using the relationship master data, so all indexes and relationship data must be entered before you can calculate the DAG level.
 The DAG calculation can be found under the table ‘System Table’.
+This basically recalculates the child to parent order in NASIS.
 Use the following process to generate the proper DAG level data:

 Select Calculations